-The National Institute of Building Sciences is gearing up for the industry’s only conference for the entire building community to virtually connect, collaborate, and design solutions for the built environment – and we are looking for speakers.
+The National Institute of Building Sciences is gearing up for the industry’s only conference for the entire building community to connect, collaborate, and design solutions for the built environment – and we are looking for speakers.

-Industry leaders with valuable insights, case studies, best practices, lessons learned and/or remaining challenges are encouraged to share their knowledge and experiences with a broad audience of building industry stakeholders by submitting an abstract for consideration no later than June 18, 2021.
+Industry leaders with valuable insights, case studies, best practices, lessons learned and/or remaining challenges are encouraged to share their knowledge and experiences with a broad audience of building industry stakeholders by submitting an abstract for consideration no later than April 28, 2023.

 Via the online form, interested parties should submit the following:

-- 200-word abstract
+- 250-500-word abstract

 - Four learning objectives

-- Five keywords describing their presentation.
+- Five keywords describing the presentation

 NIBS strongly recommends submitting a video of a recent speaking presentation.